euler-xyz/euler-contracts/docs/architecture.md

 It also allows you to enter/exit markets, which controls which of your ETokens are used as collateral for your debts.
 This terminology was chosen deliberately to match Compound's, since many of our users will be familiar with Compound already.

 Unlike Compound which keeps both an array and a mapping for each user, we only keep an array.
 Upon analysis we realised that almost every access to the mapping will be done inside a transaction that *also* scans through the array (usually as a liquidity check) so the mapping was (nearly) redundant and we thus could eliminate an SSTORE when entering a market.
 Furthermore, instead of a normal length-prefixed storage array, we store the length in a packed slot that is loaded for other reasons.
 This saves an additional SSTORE since we don't need to update the array length, and saves and SLOAD on every liquidity check (more important post Berlin fork).
+Taking it one step further, there is also an optimisation where the first entered market address is stored in a special variable that is packed together with this length.

 Finally, the markets module allows external users to query for market configuration parameters (ie collateral factors) and current states (ie interest rates).